 Dropping an Internal #sql-...
 Table

-If the mysqld process is killed during an ALTER TABLE you may find a table named #sql-... in your data directory.
+From MariaDB 10.6, DROP TABLE is atomic and the following does not apply.
+Until MariaDB 10.5, if the mariadbd/mysqld process is killed during an ALTER TABLE you may find a table named #sql-... in your data directory.
 In MariaDB 10.3, InnoDB tables with this prefix will de deleted automatically during startup.
-In MariaDB 10.4 we will ensure that these temporary tables will always be deleted automatically.
+From MariaDB 10.4, these temporary tables will always be deleted automatically.